Sarker-Rajib/online-nursery-frontend/requirments.md

-# #5 Online Nursery Website 🌱

-### 1\.
-Public Routes 🚀

-All routes on the website are accessible without authentication.

-### 2\.
-Product and Category Management 🛠️

-- **Product List Table:**
-  - Display products in a table format.
-The table should include columns for the image, title, price, category, and actions.
-- **Action Buttons:**
-  - Include buttons for updating and deleting products.
-  - Updating a product should open a form in a modal allowing the user to modify existing details.
-  - Deleting a product should open a confirmation modal, asking the user for confirmation before removal.
-- **Adding a Product:**
-  - Include a button to create the new product.
-  - Provide a form to add new products with fields for category, title, price, quantity, description, rating, image (you can use ImgBB for image upload or allow direct link entry).

 > All update, delete, and create actions should reflect in real-time, implementing an optimistic update of the UI.

 ### 3\.
 Product Browsing 🌿